What is Aggravated Assault?

 An aggravated assault charge can affect your ability to get a job and negatively impact other factors of your life.
 Consulting an experienced criminal defense lawyer is important to help you understand the complexity of the charges brought against you and to help you prepare an effective defense strategy.

 Daniel M. Rosenberg & Associates team is dedicated to providing compassionate, aggressive legal services to help you navigate assault charges and other legal issues.
-If you’re looking for experienced criminal defense for an aggravated assault charge in New Jersey, call Daniel M. Rosenberg & Associates today for a free consultation.
+If you’re looking for an experienced criminal defense team for an aggravated assault charge in New Jersey, call Daniel M. Rosenberg & Associates today for a free consultation.